What the Convention says

 - The Convention emphasizes that the States Parties are “determined to work strenuously towards the promotion of its universalization in all relevant fora.”

-- In accepting the Convention, “each State Party undertakes never under any circumstances:
+- In accepting the Convention, “each State Party undertakes to never under any circumstances:

-- To develop, produce, otherwise acquire, stockpile, retain or transfer to anyone, directly or indirectly, anti-personnel mines;
+- develop, produce, otherwise acquire, stockpile, retain or transfer to anyone, directly or indirectly, anti-personnel mines;

-162 States have ratified or have acceded to the Convention.
+162 States have ratified or acceded to the Convention.
 They include:

-- Most of the States that at one time used, stockpiled, produced or transferred AP mines.
+- Most of the States that at one time used, stockpiled, produced or transferred anti-personnel mines.

-- The majority of States that are or have been affected by AP mines.
+- The majority of States that are or have been affected by anti-personnel mines.